E4Eric/TheDuck/README.md

 Let's imagine we exist at a time before UI Toolkits and we're trying to design one from scratch using what we know now about the applications we need to support.

 Over the years UI's have converged on a 'conventional' preentation for interacting with thr User.
 We all know them; Menus, Toolbars and such.
-This is by necessity once the user base expands to the general population (i.e. your grandma...;-) these folks need standard mwtaphors.
+This is by necessity once the user base expands to the general population (i.e. your grandma...;-) these folks need standard metaphors.
 I'll refer to these as 'conventional' apps.

 'Versatile' comes from the duck's being a 'pure' architecture, it only defines the concepts without inferring how they might be used.